 * * *

-Afterward, I counseled a family member of death as spiritual process.
+Afterward, I counseled a family member, her daughter, of death as spiritual process.
 Tears flowed from her eyes, as she affirmed how helpful the time had been that day.
 Later, the RN notified me of how much the family had been inspired by the sharing.
 I was, somewhat, delightfully surprised; yet, this confirmed, as many times prior, loving patients and families in a simple way, not trying to fix, but mostly being present and allowing them to be loved simply was a powerful gift.
 Of course, in doing that, I had seen how they had become gifts to me, likewise.

 Now, back to that surprising call that began this musing...
 The family and patient requested to see me again.
 What was most surprising followed.
 The RN called informing me the patient, now in pronounced mental confusion, surprised her by having a break in the confusion, saying, "I love Chaplain Brian!"
 The nurse was alarmed that such clarity could arise from such marked confusion.
 I was amazed one visit had left such an impression.